php-telegram-bot/docs/README.md

 - Approve a proper TOC
     - Set up TOC
     - Start writing
+    - Add an example screenshot of the /whoami command in the firstSteps

 ###### **For** the Documentation
 - So far, so good